nikeshashar/not-reddit/README.md

 * Users can submit a text post
 * Users can comment on posts
 * Users can up and down vote posts
+* Users only has one vote per post
+* Users can change their vote from up to down and vice versa
+* Post displays the voting score

 ## Missing Features
 * Display posts that are hot